bitcoin/bips/bip-0139/field-registry.md

 ## Silent Payment Owned Output Fields

-Fields of the [silent payment owned output object][spobj].
+Optional fields of the [silent payment owned output object][spobj].
+Its mandatory fields, `outpoint` and `tweak`, are specified with the object itself.
-The mandatory `outpoint` and `tweak` fields are defined in BIP-0139; all fields below are optional.

 | Field          | Type    | Description                                                                               |
 |----------------|---------|-------------------------------------------------------------------------------------------|